‘Damn it! She knows she can’t take care of the baby single-handedly and nor can I. Then why did she have to argue with her and send her away now?’

 Simultaneously she was aware of the tension brewing between Maya and Sudha.
 Sudha was equally adamant and had become quite demanding.
 She would argue with the other servants at home even though she was only responsible for the baby.
 Sudha knew that the family depended on her completely and that made her arrogant.

-The baby, still wasn’t toilet trained.
+The baby still wasn’t toilet trained.
 She wouldn’t eat on her own and one had to run all over the house to feed her while she played or watched television.
 Being hyperactive managing her was really difficult.
 The parents would be out of the house the entire day, then how did they think they could discipline her?
 She felt that Sudha knew all this and took ample advantage.
-She didn’t toilet train or teach the baby to feed herself as that would make her redundant and make her loose her importance.
+She didn’t toilet train or teach the baby to feed herself as that would make her redundant and make her lose her importance.

 I’m sure some of her reasonings were correct and logical but now, I understood her main concern – with Sudha gone and the parents at work during the day, the entire responsibility for the house and baby would fall on her.
 She wouldn’t be supervising anymore but would have to take on the role of Sudha as the child’s caretaker.
 She would also have to work with the maids during the day to manage the cooking and household responsibilities.